-- 58. Level One: the majority of children at Charterhouse (and in Surrey generally) are said to be at Level One, the lowest of the four Levels of Need, because they are developing and achieving outcomes as expected.
+- 52. Level One: the majority of children at Charterhouse (and in Surrey generally) are said to be at Level One, the lowest of the four Levels of Need, because they are developing and achieving outcomes as expected.
 As part of growing up, many children will have health concerns, family issues, academic worries or problems with peer relationships.
-It is a key part of the role of Heads of House and their teams to offer children and families advice about support which is universally open to all pupils: Tutors and Matrons, the Special Educational Needs department, the Chaplaincy, the Hunt Health Centre, NHS services, and so forth.
+It is a key part of the role of Housemasters, Housemistresses and their teams to offer children and families advice about support which is universally open to all pupils: Tutors and Matrons, the Special Educational Needs department, the Chaplaincy, the Hunt Health Centre, NHS services, and so forth.

-- 59. Sometimes, despite the best efforts of individuals and House teams, a child's problems seem to be going on too long, or getting worse, or becoming a crisis.
-While it is clear the child is not near the legal threshold of being 'in need' or 'at risk' such that the local authority or police must intervene, it is nevertheless obvious he or she is vulnerable in the sense of (for example) having a disability, or a health condition or mental health need, or home difficulties (such as a family member in prison, or being at risk of honour-based violence), or being persistently absent from education, or having academic or behavioural issues which could escalate to become more serious and longer-term problems.
+- 53. Sometimes, despite the best efforts of individuals and House teams, a child's problems seem to be going on too long, or getting worse, or becoming a crisis.
+While it is clear the child is not near the legal threshold of being 'in need' or 'at risk' such that the local authority or police must intervene, it is nevertheless obvious he or she is vulnerable in the sense of having physical or mental health needs, family difficulties, academic or behavioural issues which could escalate to become more serious and longer-term problems.
 The government's phrase 'Early Help' means "providing support as soon as any needs emerge or are identified at any point in a child's life".

-- 60. Reporting these concerns: when there is no suggestion at all of abuse or neglect, or of any of the other issues explained above under Level Four, but a member of staff still has a concern about the welfare (including the mental health) of a pupil or the potential for escalation, he or she should speak either with the pupil's Head of House, or with the DSL or Deputy DSL.
-The staff member (or, by agreement, Head of House) should then record the concern on the School's pastoral management database CPOMS (which automatically alerts the DSL).
+- 54. Reporting these concerns: when there is no suggestion at all of abuse or neglect, or of any of the other issues explained above under Level Four, but a member of staff still has a concern about the welfare (including the mental health) of a pupil or the potential for escalation, he or she should speak either with the pupil's Housemaster or Housemistress, or with the DSL or Deputy DSL.
+The Housemaster or Housemistress will record the concern on the School's pastoral management database CPOMS (which automatically alerts the DSL).
 This central record is important because it reveals whether concerns about the same child have already been raised by others, and thus helps avoid 'the jigsaw effect', whereby a number of colleagues hold pieces of information which seem to them separately trivial but when put together become significant.

-- 61. General welfare concerns shared in this way with the DSL or Deputy DSLs (in person or via CPOMS) are likely to be discussed at the Welfare Management Committee, which meets once per week during term-time with the following members:
+- 55. General welfare concerns shared in this way with the DSL or Deputy DSLs (in person or via CPOMS) are likely to be discussed at the Welfare Management Committee, which meets once per week during term-time with the following members:

 - Designated Safeguarding Lead (Chair)

 - Deputy Safeguarding Lead

 - Deputy Head (Pastoral) (Deputy DSL)

 - Senior Chaplain

-- Director of Wellbeing (Senior Counsellor)
+- Senior Counsellor

 - Senior Nurse

 - Special Educational Needs Coordinator